passlab/upir-generator/README.md

 # Prerequisite

 REX compiler is required.
-Please check this [guide](https://github.com/passlab/rexompiler/wiki/REX-compiler-compilation) for installation.
+Any other dependencies will be installed while building REX.
+Please check this [guide](https://github.com/passlab/rexompiler/wiki/REX-compiler-compilation) for REX installation.
 Then the environment variable `REX_INSTALL` must be properly set to indicates the location of REX compiler.

 For example, if the REX compiler is installed under `/opt/rex_install` as follows,